departmentfortransport/street-manager-docs/docs/onboarding/index.md

 announcements
 * #api – an open API focused channel including members who are also not involved in Private Beta
+{: .govuk-body}

 ### Slack tips:
 {: .govuk-heading-m}
-• Add @here to your message to notify active (green status) members of a channel
+* Add @here to your message to notify active (green status) members of a channel
-• Add @channel to notify all members of a channel
+* Add @channel to notify all members of a channel
 {: .govuk-body}

 ### Queries, MVP+ feature feedback and report defects